hibetterheyj/mds5020_group_project/task2/Project2_update/test_archive/task1_bert/README.md

 # BERT Sentiment Analysis API

-This API uses a pre-trained DistilBERT model for sentiment analysis of financial news titles.
+This API uses a fine-tuned DistilBERT model for sentiment analysis of financial news titles.

 ## Files